 "As well as when last we parted?
-Do you love me
+Do you love me as well still?"

 "There is no 'still' written here," said she, softly, pressing her hand to her heart.
 "Yesterday is as tomorrow in the For ever."

 "Ah!
 Lilian, if I could reply to you in words as akin to poetry as your own."